skypjack/entt/README.md

   * They can be used to iterate only one type of component at a time.
   * They don't return the entity to which a component belongs to the caller.

+* Runtime views:

+  Pros:

+  * Their lists of components are defined at runtime and not at compile-time.
+  * Creating and destroying them isn't expensive at all because they don't have any type of initialization.
+  * They are the best tool for things like plugin systems and mods in general.
+  * They don't affect any other operations of the registry.

+  Cons:

+  * Their performances are definitely lower than those of all the other views, although they are still usable and sufficient for most of the purposes.

 To sum up and as a rule of thumb:

 * Use a raw view to iterate components only (no entities) for a given type.